nlesc-metrics/metrics-menu/README.md

 1. List of metrics
 1. What concept do the metrics capture?
 1. What units is each metric expressed as?
+1. How can the data be gathered?
-1. How is the data gathered, aggregated?
+1. How can the data be aggregated?
 1. How should the numbers be interpreted?
 1. Feasibility / implementation problems